Skip to content

 To reduce the risk of falling into a trap:

 In short: a high yield on paper doesn’t mean it’s a safe income stream.
-A balanced approach which combines reliable dividend payers with some higher-yield opportunities can help smooth out risk.
+A balanced approach that combines reliable dividend payers with some higher-yield opportunities can help smooth out risk.

 Our selection criteria